-Every major source will confirm, Food, Water and Shelter are the 3 basic needs for human survival.
-Our hope is the Borough Council selected "affordable housing administrator" in Hightstown holds the same values and helps to promote affordable housing in our town.
+Every major source will confirm that Food, Water and Shelter are the 3 basic needs for human survival.

 What are the chances of a person holding down a full-time job, or a child graduating from High School without a roof over their heads?
 Housing is a critical element, but it's so much more.
-Properly housed, our residents have access to clean drinking and bathing water, ability to cook and prepare food, enjoy the security of closing their door at night and sleeping peacefully.
+Properly housed, our residents have access to clean drinking and bathing water, the ability to cook and prepare food, enjoy the security of closing their door at night and sleeping peacefully.
 We as the Hightstown Housing Authority have developed a community where neighbors become friends, caring for one another, caring for the children and the elderly.
 By having this stability, we enable people to achieve a level of self-worth by allowing them to develop their own feelings of self-esteem.

-Capital projects
+Capital projects.